-NOTE: Students enrolled in the GS Specialist or Major Programs may not simultaneously enroll for a GS Minor.
-Students may not simultaneously be enrolled in the GS Minor and the Business German Minor.
+NOTES: Students enrolled in the GS Specialist or Major Programs may not simultaneously enroll for a GS Minor.
+Students may not simultaneously be enrolled in the GS Minor and the Business German Minor. / Students with prior German knowledge are required to contact us to take a placement test.